A Detailed Guide to the Cologne Christmas Market [2023]

 There were also some really fun foods you could get here that weren’t at other markets in the city.
 For example, you could get a waffle in the shape of the Dom cathedral.

 You could also find booths selling speculoos cookies in the shape of the cathedral (speculoos are essentially the same as biscoff cookies – crunchy, cinnamon-y cookies that are delicious!)
-A package of 10 was 4.50 euro.

-4. St. Nicholas Market (at Rudolphplatz)
+5. St. Nicholas Market (at Rudolphplatz)

 The St. Nicholas Market might have been the most adorable of all the Cologne Christmas markets.
 While Cologne itself doesn’t have half-timbered houses, the St. Nicolas market did a good job making up for that, with many of its stalls and decorations being half-timbered, Bavarian-looking structures.